cfoust/cy/docs/docs/why-not-tmux.md

 {{story png placeholder}}

 `cy` has a flexible [layout system](/layouts.md).
-In addition, the panes you run behave like buffers in `vim`: they stick around regardless of whether they are visible on your screen.
-In other words, unlike `tmux`, the visual presentation of panes is unrelated to their state.
+The panes you run behave like buffers in `vim`: they stick around regardless of whether they are visible on your screen.
+Unlike `tmux`, the layout is independent of pane state; a pane can exist without being shown in any [view](/layouts/nodes/view.md).

 Most of the time, however, you can keep things simple, because `cy` makes it easy to switch between panes using [fuzzy finding](/user-input/fuzzy-finding.md) (with previews!).
 It also contains a minimal, [filesystem-like abstraction](/groups-and-panes.md) for grouping panes together.